COVESA/iot-event-analytics/src/sdk/vscode/README.md

 - _"The Docker version check fails"_<br>
   Make sure you have the latest Docker version installed.
 The docker version is retrieved using: `docker version --format={{.Client.Version}}`.
 Test in your console, if this command returns the version number for your current docker installation.
 - _"The Python version check fails"_<br>
   You can specify the Python interpreter and the pip module in the settings.
-It defaults to `python3` and `pip3` for standalone installations.
+It defaults to `python3` and `pip` for standalone installations.
 If you are running a virtual environment setup based on Anaconda, you have to use `python` and `pip`.
 On Linux-Systems it can be different.
 Please check in a terminal, which command to use and update the settings accordingly.
 - _"I cannot publish MQTT messages"_<br>
   Make sure you executed `yarn` in the IoT Event Analytics project folder to install all needed dependencies